Good Shepherd Cathedral School: History

 The School Year 2012-2013 witnessed the school's initial implementation of the K to 12 Enhanced Basic Education Curriculum, in line with the national government's effort of improving the quality of basic education in the country.

 As part of the school's continuing mission of developing the potential of its students to its fullest, GSCS adopted the Dynamic Learning Program (DLP) as a teaching method beginning School Year 2013–2014.
 During the same school year, the school was given certification by the Private Education Assistance Committee - Fund for Assistance to Private Education (PEAC-FAPE).
 The certification serves as a quality assurance that the school complies with the minimum standards set by the Department of Education and qualifies it to the Educational Service Contracting (ESC) Program of the government.

 On November 17–18, 2014, the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU) conducted its preliminary visit to GSCS as part of the school's accreditation of its integrated basic education program.
 The following year, the school was given a "candidate status" by the PAASCU.

 In 2015, the school was granted permit by the Department of Education to offer Senior High School (Grades 11 and 12) beginning School Year 2016–2017.
 It was also during this year that the current vision-mission and core values of the school were introduced.

 On November 29, 2017, GSCS was formally given a Level I accreditation by the Philippine Accrediting Association of Schools, Colleges and Universities (PAASCU), the first basic education program in the Fairview area to be given such.

 Beginning School Year 2018–2019, GSCS has adopted the Whole Child Approach as a pedagogical paradigm.
 An initiative by the US-based Association for Supervision and Curriculum Development (ASCD), the Whole Child Approach promotes a holistic and long-term development and success for students as guided by five (5) important tenets - that is, every learner must be healthy, safe, engaged, supported and challenged.

 In 2022, upon the retirement of Dr. Dacanay, Rev. Fr.
-Noel V. Elorde was appointed as new School Principal of GSCS.
+Noel V. Elorde was appointed as new School Principal of GSCS.It was also during this year when the school was given a Level II re-accreditation by PAASCU.